engrsmukhtar/ammi_dldiy/slides.md

 $$ \max\_{z} \Phi\_i(z) \cdot h\_i $$

-Start from a random z and update it to minimize the cost function above.
+Start from a random z and update it to maximize the cost function above.

 .citation[[1] Understanding Deep Image Representations by Inverting Them, Mahendran et al.]